jeremeamia/super_closure/README.md

   opening yourself up to code injection attacks.
 It is a good idea sign serialized closures if you plan on storing or transporting them.
 Read the **Signing Closures** section below for details on how to do this.
+4. Cannot serialize closures that are defined within `eval()`'d code.

 ### Analyzers